Curator, sound in museums researcher and consultant

-Head of Research and Development of MOMENT NYC (Museum of Music and Entertainment New York), she was Head of Visitors at Pavilion of the Future, Expo’98, Lisbon, and Executive Producer of Exhibitions at the Science Department of Calouste Gulbenkian foundation (2001-2011).
-A graduate in Musicology (1992), post-graduate in Popular Music Studies (2011), and Master with the thesis Popular Music Exhibitions in Portugal: Practices of Representation from 2007 to 2013 (2014), she is now working on her doctorate in Ethnomusicology/ Museology with the thesis Sound Epistemologies in Museums: Performing Generative Ethnographies under the supervision of Salwa Castelo-Branco, INET-MD, Universidade Nova de Lisboa, and co-supervision of Noel Lobley, McIntire Department of Music, University of Virginia, USA.
+Curator and researcher in sound studies and museum studies.
+She was the Head of Research and Development of MOMENT NYC (Museum of Music and Entertainment New York), Head of Visitors at Pavilion of the Future, Expo’98, Lisbon, and Executive Producer of Exhibitions at the Science Department of Calouste Gulbenkian foundation (2001-2011).
+A graduate in Musicology (1992), post-graduate in Popular Music Studies (2011), post-graduate in Sound Studies (2018), a Master with the thesis Popular Music Exhibitions in Portugal: Practices of Representation from 2007 to 2013 (2014), she holds a PhD in Ethnomusicology/ Museum Studies with the thesis Communicating Through Sound in Museum Exhibitions: Unravelling a Field of Practice (supervised by Salwa Castelo-Branco).

-Is seeking to effectively communicate scientific knowledge about music in museums and to bring innovative and significant contributions to the sector by broadening the practice of exhibiting and interpreting musical sound in museums: her research interests address ethnomusicology, sound studies, museum studies, narratives in music museums, musical sound as an artefact, discourse analysis, phonogram collections and sonorous archives, and music material collections.
+Is seeking to broaden the knowledge about exhibiting sound in museums and to bring innovative and significant contributions to the sector.
+In detail, she is conducting research about the representational and experiential opportunities opened up by exhibiting sound in museum exhibitions.
+Her research interests address ethnomusicology, sound studies, museum studies, narratives in music museums, musical sound as an artefact, discourse analysis, phonogram collections and sonorous archives, and music material collections.

 For a detailed CV, please visit here.